 Forging Pathways from Schools to Careers

-We are currently working with Reynolds and Centennial high schools to build smooth and accessible pathways to careers in construction and manufacturing; strengthen their career-technical offerings; and improve their handoffs to post-secondary career training programs.
-Our focus is two-fold: we are building effective teams at our partner high school communities around common goals, measures and improvement strategies; and we are implementing a community-wide awareness campaign to address stigmas related to these careers head-on – affirming that the trades represent honorable, high-demand and well-paying careers.
+Five high schools are currently engaged in the All Hands Raised Partnership’s focused work to build smooth and accessible pathways to careers in construction and manufacturing; strengthen career-technical offerings; and improve the handoffs to post-secondary career training programs.
+The focus is two-fold: build effective teams at our partner high school communities around common goals, measures and improvement strategies; and implement a community-wide awareness campaign to address stigmas related to these careers head-on – affirming that the trades represent honorable, high-demand and well-paying careers.

 - Reynolds High School increased enrollment in advanced manufacturing and construction courses by 20% in one year of focused work.
 The team is now building community college and apprenticeship pathways that keep students on track to careers.

 - Centennial High School dramatically accelerated the number of high school students earning community-college level credit in metals manufacturing, growing from two to 29 students in one year – effectively giving students a jump-start on their post-secondary career training.

 - To overcome stigmas attached to careers in the trades – particularly among K-12 educators – All Hands Raised has connected more than 300 local education leaders with hands-on immersion at construction and manufacturing industry sites across the region through Industry for a Day.

 Currently, All Hands Raised is working on the ground with the school community sites below.
 Click here or on the image to learn more about these teams.